chaynHQ/bloom-frontend/README.md

 **Install the VSCode extensions recommended in the [.vscode/extensions](.vscode/extensions.json) for automated formatting and linting**

 Workspace [settings](.vscode/settings.json) for VSCode are included for consistent linting and formatting, and can be replicated if using an alternative IDE.

-### Pre-commit and husky checks

-[Pre-commit](https://pre-commit.com/) and [husky](https://typicode.github.io/husky/) are set up to run formatting and linting before each commit is pushed.

-**Commits will be blocked if there are any formatting or linting issues**

-If an error is thrown when pushing a commit:

-- check the output logs for linting errors - fix all linting errors before committing
-- check file changes for new formatting changes - if formatting fixes were applied during pre-commit, the original changes will now be staged, and new formatted changes will need to be staged and committed

 ### Build for Production